 In the US, all native migratory birds are protected under federal law – Migratory Bird Treaty Act. http://www.fws.gov/migratorybirds/RegulationsPolicies/mbta/mbtintro.html

-The photo above of a person bringing their DOG to an area that could be the NESTING area for Birds including the Protected Brown Pelicans, is disturbing to say the least.
-It is obvious that something needs to be initiated to educate the people that visit; possibly a small barrier or fence to provide protection for Migratory Birds including the Brown Pelicans?
+The photo above of a person bringing their DOG to an area that could be the NESTING area for Birds including the Protected Brown Pelicans, it is disturbing to say the least.

 A number of birds get off course from Arizona Monsoon storms and end up in small Tucson Lakes.